rawerner/Hip-Publisher/README.md

 ## Interesting Queries

-- Queries a songwriter song catalog for information that is missing.(Info the writer still needs to submit to publisher)
+- Queries a songwriter song catalog for information that is missing.
+(Info the writer still needs to submit to publisher)
-- Queries songs that where written in a certain contract period and their songwriter portion percentage.
+- Queries songs that were written in a certain contract period and their songwriter portion percentage.
 - Queries songs that a writer wrote with a particular co-writer.
 - Queries Publisher info for a certain songwriter.

 ## Data Sources

-- Possibly ASCAP or Do Right Music
+- Rainy Graham Publishing will provide all their excel sheets that track their writers' calatogs.
+(Small catalog or 4 writers, but many cowriters)